Travel to Raja Ampat on a Budget (of €30 a day!)

 Guests will normally have similar interests regarding the attractions/places they would like to visit, and devising an itinerary is usually left up to the guests.

-The trip was organised by Arborek Dive Shop.
+The trip was organised by Arborek Dive Shop, the same guys who also organised our Raja Ampat diving.
 Taking the boat to Pianemo from Kri island would typically cost about 6,000,000 IDR (about €360), i.e. three times as much, so making the transfer from Kri to Arborek (which cost IDR 500,000 or €31) was in no doubt financially advantageous.

 Friwen Wall – this is a great snorkelling site along a limestone cliff where you can drift leisurely along with the current from one side of the wall to the other.
 The marine life here is pretty amazing!
 You can also choose to stay at a homestay here, but it’s pretty isolated!